What is the purpose of a deposition, what happens during a deposition, and what to expect if you're being deposed.

 What is an injunction and when may you seek one against another person or business.

-How automobile event data recorder (EDR) data has been used in court, and how it may potentially be misleading.
+How automobile event data recorder (EDR) data has been used in court, and how data from such an "automobile black box" may potentially be misleading.

 What is discovery, what forms of discovery are available, and how to conduct discovery to obtain information from an opposing party.